A Precise Calculation of Delayed Coincidence Selection Efficiency and Accidental Coincidence Rate: Calculation Method

-The IBD event rate can be obtained in a similar fashion:
+The detectable IBD event rate $R(en)$ can be obtained in a similar way:

-where $\varepsilon_{n|e}$ is the efficiency of neutron detection after a positron is detected, and the random background is explicitly required to be outside this searching window.
+where $\varepsilon_{n|e}$ is the efficiency of neutron detection after a positron is detected, the integral is the time cut efficiency, and the random background is explicitly required to be outside this searching window in the last term.
 The complete IBD event detection efficiency can be expressed as: